First Air: History

 In 1995, First Air acquired Ptarmigan Airways, and in 1997 Northwest Territorial Airways (also known as NWT Air), both merged into First Air.
 Ptarmigan Airways operated smaller turboprop aircraft types such as the Beechcraft King Air (BE-200 model), DHC-6 Twin Otter and Grumman Gulfstream I turboprops, and a single Cessna Citation II business jet aircraft.
 At the time of the merger NWT Air operated Boeing 737-200 jetliners and a single Lockheed L-100 Hercules cargo turboprop.

 First Air was wholly owned by the Inuit of Quebec through the Makivik Corporation, which purchased the company in 1990.

 On 21 August 2008, First Air fired president Bob Davis and replaced him with Scott Bateman.
 Davis had been president since December 1997 and had several disagreements with First Air over a period of time.

-On 5 June 2009, First Air received a wide-body aircraft, a Boeing 767-223 SF (Super Freighter), which was under a three-year dry lease from Cargo Aircraft Management (CAM), a subsidiary of Air Transport Services Group (ATSG).
+On 5 June 2009, First Air received a wide-body aircraft, a Boeing 767-223SF (Special Freighter), which was under a three-year dry lease from Cargo Aircraft Management (CAM), a subsidiary of Air Transport Services Group (ATSG).
 The 767 has since left the fleet.

 After the introduction of the operationally and logistically more economical Boeing 767-223SF in March 2010, First Air retired and removed its two Boeing 727-233 aircraft from its fleet.
 One was one of only two combi types in the world, and the last 727-200 in North America on scheduled passenger-freight services.
-The other 727-233F full freighter has also been phased out.
+The other 727-233F full freighter was also phased out.
 A Hawker Siddeley HS 748 turboprop (C-GFNW) was retired in March 2011.
-Replacing this aircraft type are two ATR 72 Combi turboprops as part of First Air's fleet replacement program.
-They are outfitted with a cargo handling system, and one is outfitted with a large cargo door.
-A first of its kind in North America, it is able to handle built Unit Load Device positions.
-This in turn will create a larger load capacity and flexibility reaching remote communities.
+Replacing this aircraft type were two ATR 72 Combi turboprops as part of First Air's fleet replacement program.
+They were outfitted with a cargo handling system, and one was outfitted with a large cargo door.
+A first of its kind in North America, it was able to handle built unit Load Device positions.
+This in turn created a larger load capacity and flexibility reaching remote communities.
 One began service in the last quarter of 2011, and the second in the first quarter 2012.

+In 2009 First Air added routes in the Kivallaq Region adding flights from Rankin Inlet to Arviat and Baker Lake.
+On 30 March 2010, it added Whale Cove, Repluse Bay, Coral Harbour and Chesterfield Inlet to the Kivalliq Routes.